 Officer Michael Bollinger

 Officer Mike Bollinger is a 21-year veteran of law enforcement having served the Village of Ada since 2000..
 Ptl.
 Bollinger is a graduate of First Line Supervisor Training in 2002 and Supervisory Training and Education Program in 2010 and from Police Executive Leadership College in 2013.
 Ptl.
-Bollinger was our Employee of the Year in 2012.
+Bollinger was our Employee of the Year in 2012 and again in 2023.
 Ptl.
 Bollinger is a Marine Corp Veteran.

 Officer Andrew Peterman